01 of 15

 Luxurious Master Bath With Marble Herringbone Tile

-We've seen a lot of herringbone patterns in this slideshow, but none come close to this luxurious marble floor by Dodson and Daughter Interior Design.
+None of the previous herringbone patterns come close to this luxurious marble floor by Julie Dodson and featured on Cote de Texas.
 The herringbone pattern is made by the natural veining in the marble, rather than by the cut of the marble tile itself.
 This makes this tile stand out visually, and add to the sense of luxury and chic of the whole bathroom.